bes-dev/stable_diffusion.openvino/README.md

   --tokenizer TOKENIZER
                         tokenizer
   --prompt PROMPT       prompt
+  --params-from PARAMS_FROM
+                        Extract parameters from a previously generated image.
   --init-image INIT_IMAGE
                         path to initial image --strength STRENGTH   how strong the initial image should be noised [0.0, 1.0]